Protester slaps French President Emmanuel Macron in face | DW | 08.06.2021

 A video clip published by French media showed a man in a green T-shirt wearing glasses and a face mask shout "Down with Macronia," before slapping Macron.

-Macron had been seen walking towards a crowd of apparent well-wishers behind a metal barrier before reaching out his hand to greet the individual who hit him.
+Macron had been seen walking towards a crowd of apparent well-wishers behind a metal barrier in the village of Tain-l'Hermitage.
+He reached out his hand to greet the individual, who then hit him.

-While slapping the president, the man — whose identity and motives were initially unclear — could be heard shouting "Montjoie Saint Denis" — the battle cry of the French armies when the country was still a monarchy.
+During the incident, the man — whose identity and motives were initially unclear — could be heard shouting "Montjoie Saint Denis" —a French army battle cry from when the country was still a monarchy.

 A presidential security entourage quickly intervened to pull the protester to the ground and move Macron away.